<table cellspacing=0 cellpadding=0 border=0>

 This is why the Menendez-Isakson bill is so critical, and why I strongly urge my colleagues on both sides of the aisle to support this common-sense legislation.

 As we focus on providing communities with all of the resources they need to rebuild from Sandy, the federal government is partnering with States, local governments, the private sector and academia to develop solutions that will protect us from the next disaster.
-We know that for every dollar spent to make our homes, businesses and infrastructure more resilient, four dollars in potential recovery costs down the road are saved.
+We know that for every dollar spent to make our homes, businesses and infrastructure more resilient,

 Earlier this year, Senator Wicker and I introduced the STRONG Act - which stands for Strengthening the Resiliency of Our Nation on the Ground.